hannahjbooth/eleventy-base-blog-task/content/blog/14-loops-a-o-practical.md

   - JavaScript
   - Functions
 ---
-A second, more practical session on Loops, Arrays and Objects involved two slightly more in depth exercises.
+A second, more practical session on Loops, Arrays and Objects expanded on these concepts with the following two exercises.

-<h2>Title</h2>
-<h3>Instructions</h3>

 <h2>Task 1 - Shopping Cart</h2>